Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 files with any changes.<br>
 These updates are not commited right away, the CI creates a PR for reviewing instead.<br>
 After approval, our translation tool automatically picks the changes up and deploys them to our translators.
+Be mindful when merging only a few changes!

-Before a beta or stable release, or when a lot of strings have been added or changed, a maintainer can manually trigger a CI run to extract all new strings on demand and add them to the english source files for quicker translation.
-Be mindful when using this!
+Once a release is planned, or when a lot of strings have been added or changed, a maintainer can manually trigger a CI run to extract all strings on demand.

 <details>
 <summary><b>Manually trigger CI run (Workflow Dispatch)</b></summary>